-With PPC, you can invest in adverts on a variety of online platforms and search engines, such as Google, Bing, and Facebook.
+With PPC, you can invest in ads on a variety of online platforms and search engines, such as Google, Bing, and Facebook.

 As the name suggests, you pay your chosen platform a certain amount of money every time somebody clicks your advert.